If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

-Because of that, unmarried parents should educate themselves on the legalities surrounding their unique situation as either parent may need to take additional legal steps to secure their parental rights and ensure they have a say in major decisions regarding their child’s upbringing.
+Many people assume that being named on a birth certificate automatically grants equal parental rights, but that isn’t always the case under Florida law—especially for the biological father.
+Because of this, unmarried parents should educate themselves on the legalities of their situation, as either parent may need to take additional legal steps to secure their parental rights and ensure they have a say in major decisions regarding their child’s upbringing.
+Legal recognition as a parent, often established through court proceedings and being listed on the child’s birth certificate, is crucial for securing these rights.

 Understanding how Florida handles custody and parental rights in these situations is essential for both parents, especially for fathers seeking to establish a legal and active role in their child’s life.
+Legal recognition through the child’s birth certificate and court processes is critical for participation in the child’s upbringing.

 What Rights Does a Mother Have if the Parents Are Not Married?